vivekrao0205/MotorFaultSimulation/README.md

 ---

-## Waveform Visualization (GTKWave)

-The waveform visualization illustrates the simulated industrial motor signals under various operating and fault conditions, generated using **Verilog HDL** and displayed through **GTKWave**.

-Distinct variations in signal patterns can be observed for each fault scenario, including bearing faults, rotor faults, and motor aging.
-These waveform differences provide clear insight into how faults affect motor behavior at the hardware level.

----

 ## Python-Based Signal Analysis

 Post-simulation analysis is carried out using **Python (Jupyter Notebooks)** to extract meaningful information from the generated motor signals.
 The analysis includes: